alururamesh521/AutoupdateCoderankings/README.md

 # AutoupdateCoderankings
-"This repository houses an autoupdate leaderboard script crafted with Google's Apps Script.
-It fetches and updates ratings from LeetCode, CodeChef, and Codeforces every hour, providing a dynamic showcase of programming prowess.
-Stay ahead of the curve with this efficient and reliable tool for tracking coding excellence."
+"I have created an innovative autoupdate leaderboard script designed to simplify the process of updating leaderboards.
+Crafted with Google's Apps Script, this script fetches and updates ratings from LeetCode, CodeChef, and Codeforces every hour.
+It provides a dynamic showcase of programming prowess, allowing users to stay ahead of the curve in tracking coding excellence effortlessly."

 How it works??
-Just copy paste the Code form CoderankingsAppscript.gs and paste in your Googleappscript Make sure to Change the SheetID and Sheetname
+Just copy paste the Code form AutoupdateCoderankings/src/Codingrankings.gs and paste in your Googleappscript Make sure to Change the SheetID and Sheetname

 Sheet input should be